 Not His Sled: Harry Osborn is the Green Goblin, instead of his father Norman.

 Not the Fall That Kills You: Subverted; Gwen dies when Peter fires a webline to catch her after she starts falling from the top of the clocktower, and he grabs a pole to stop their descents before Gwen hits the ground.
-He's able to stop her mere inches off the ground, but her built up momentum results in her smashing her head and back against the floor.
+He's able to stop her mere inches off the ground, but her built up momentum results in her neck snapping and head smashing against the floor when the taught web makes her bounce..

 Oh Crap: Gwen has one that is Played for Laughs when Peter webs her hand to a car to stop her from helping him defeat Electro.
 She yells "PETER!" then her eyes bulge and she covers her mouth upon remembering that he's supposed to be keeping a secret identity.
 She later has another one that is NOTPlayed for Laughs when a strand of web that she's holding on to, which is stopping her from falling hundreds of feet, snaps.